-If you need to send an email on behalf of a university unit or office, follow these guidelines to help you make it clear that your message is legitimate and not a phishing scam.
+If you need to send an email on behalf of a university unit or office, follow these guidelines to help you make it clear that your message is legitimate and not phishing or a scam.
 In general, make it easy for people to verify the sender, the URLs, and the content of the message so they can feel confident it is an official communication.

 Make It Easy to Verify the Sender